 I enjoyed running my own map art business so much, I ended up saving up my money and quitting my full-time job at the end of 2017 to give myself the time and space in 2018 to focus on my business.
 I don't know where this second year will take Dirt Alley Design, but I have many ideas ahead including improving the SEO of our site, growing our social media following, blogging, and of course, creating new art!

-Check back in 2019 to find out what worked for us in year two!
+Check back in 2019 to find out what worked for me in year two!

 Do you run your own business?
 Have anything to add about what worked for you starting out?
 Leave a comment and share your advice!